Post-Operative Instructions Following Tooth Extraction and Surgery

 Apply direct pressure to the site, by firmly biting on a folded gauze pad, as a way of controlling the initial bleeding.
 Change the gauze every 45 minutes until the bleeding stops.

-- You may have difficulty feeling your lips, cheeks or tongue due to numbness.
+You may have difficulty feeling your lips, cheeks, or tongue due to numbness.
 This is a temporary feeling and will wear off within 2 to 6 hours.
-Please take care not to bite your lips, cheeks or tongue.
+Please take care not to bite your lips, cheeks, or tongue.

-- Place ice packs on the side of your face where surgery was performed.
+Apply ice packs on the side of your face where surgery was performed.

-- Restrict your activities on the day of surgery and resume normal activity when you feel comfortable.
+Restrict your activities on the day of surgery and resume normal activity when you feel comfortable.

 Do not smoke for at least 3 days following surgery.
 The longer you avoid smoking, the better your healing will progress.

-- Take your prescribed pain medication as soon as you begin to feel discomfort.
+Take your prescribed pain medication as soon as you begin to feel discomfort.
 This will usually coincide with the local anesthetic becoming less effective.

-- A soft diet for the first few days after extraction will help to minimize irritation to the site.
+A soft diet for the first few days after extraction will help to minimize irritation to the site.
 Also, drink plenty of fluids for the first few days.

-- Avoid having extremely hot food for the first few days as it may cause the bleeding to start again.
+Avoid having extremely hot food for the first few days as it may cause the bleeding to start again.

-- You may be asked to return to our office for a post-operative follow-up visit following surgery.
+You may be asked to return to our office for a post-operative follow-up visit following surgery.
 There is no additional charge for this follow-up visit.
 Please make every effort to return to have your surgical sites examined for proper healing.

 Do not brush your teeth in the immediate area of the extraction for the first 24 hours.
 Then, be a little gentle for the first few days to avoid trauma to the area.
-Of course, it’s very important to brush and floss normally everywhere else, and keep your mouth as clean as possible.
+Of course, it’s very important to brush and floss normally everywhere else and keep your mouth as clean as possible.